realm/realm-core/doc/primer/primer_intro.md

 You're free to do anything you want; whichever method gets you online and contributing quickest is valid.

-If you get stuck, or don't understand something, you can ask a question on `#core`.
+If you get stuck, or don't understand something, you can ask a question in the core slack channel.
 If nobody answers within a few minutes, ask someone in the office if they can help you out.
 People will tell you if they're busy and don't want to lose their train of thought.
 If you're not in the office, pester people with instant messages and whatnot.
 They have the knowledge, and they should've documented it or made sure you had access to the documentation.

 ## Getting the code ##